rsennrich/ParZu/README.md

 This will parse the first 1000 sentences* of TüBa-D/Z and report the results.
 *Sentences 1-1000 were used during development, sentences 1001-4000 for the evaluation in (Sennrich et al. 2009), and sentences 4001-end for training).
-The numbers reported above were obtained with an older Tüba version and may differ slightly.
 You can use the online demo at http://www.cl.uzh.ch/kitt/parzu/ to check if there are any major regressions in your local install.

 TECHNICAL FAQ